jaljo/articles/text-editor/text-editor-002-en-proofing.md

 [See gist here](https://gist.github.com/jaljo/9f8e07140c334f44d4a944008827e405)

-The `TextEditor` is wrapping a `Widget` component tree, which is the component responsible to render the HTML tags we support (remember what's explained in the [context](#context) section).
+The `TextEditor` is wrapping a `Widget` component tree, which is the component responsible for rendering the HTML tags we support (remember what's explained in the [context](#context) section).
 The resulting sanitized components are those which will be edited.

 The `main` property indicates if this instance of the TextEditor is the main instance used on the page.
-We're using this prop to filter some actions that only needs to be performed over that main text editor (see the container chapter below).
+We're using this prop to filter some actions that only need to be performed over that main text editor (see the container chapter below).

 ### Container